Diabetic Foot Care

 - Be attentive to any injury to make sure it heals quickly.
 Even minor cuts and bruises can lead to bigger problems.
 If a wound does not seem to be healing right, please contact your physician immediately.

 - Maintain proper overall health (no smoking, limit alcohol consumption, monitor weight, exercise regularly).

 - Avoid incidental cuts and injuries by having a professional to cut your toenails and treat your callouses and corns.
 Depending on your situation, your health insurance may cover these regular visits.

 Treatment for Diabetic Foot Problems

 Whether you are suffering from ball of the foot pain or a common injury like a sprained ankle, our board-certified physicians focus on the goal of helping you maintain healthy feet and ankles.
-Atlanta Foot and Leg Specialists endeavor to prevent, detect, and treat all foot and ankle problems.
+American Foot & Leg Specialists strive to prevent, detect, and treat all foot and ankle problems.
 Our physicians specialize in the treatment of all common foot, ankle, and leg ailments.

 schedule a consultation today!

 American Foot and Leg Specialists draws patients from all over the Atlanta area.
 Our 4 locations in Stockbridge, Forest Park, Fayetteville, and Locust Grove, are just short drive from Midtown, Buckhead, East Point, College Park, Riverdale, Jonesboro, Irondale, McDonough, and Peachtree City.
 Schedule a consultation today to eliminate your foot and ankle problems.